tytydraco/yessleep/out/I_inherited_my_grandads_pub_but_I_cant_bring_myself_to_go_into_that_cellar_again_final_post.md

 Also I’ve realised something, I’ve titled these posts with “I can’t bring myself to go into that cellar again.”
 But I spent five posts wandering around down there.
 There’s a message there somewhere.
 Or maybe I’m just a fucking idiot.
 Clearly it’s hereditary.

 I think I’ve said all I needed to about this topic.
 Obviously I’m giving up the pub and I never intend to go back.
 I know I leave you with a lot of unanswered questions but I obviously need to keep a low profile for a while.
 Also I don’t see myself having any proper answers that I want to share for a good while.
-So for now goodbye lads, thanks for all your help, starting to think I should’ve just hired a druid or vudu queen like you guys recommended I should.
+So for now goodbye lads, thanks for all your help, starting to think I should’ve just hired a druid or Vudu queen like you guys recommended I should.

 I have, however, noticed something.
-My Auntie Tanya has an old leather bound book in her lap that she’s holding to like it’s a saucy chinese takeaway she doesn’t want to spill in the car.
+My Auntie Tanya has an old leather bound book in her lap that she’s holding to like it’s a saucy Chinese takeaway she doesn’t want to spill in the car.
 And on the cover of this book is a beautifully ornate letter M.

-Luv ya and wish me luck in my new post graduate plan of living as an off grid fugitive, XXX
+Luv ya and wish me luck in my new post graduate plan of living as [an off grid fugitive](https://www.reddit.com/r/nosleep/comments/1mx7i0q/my_family_made_a_deal_with_the_blue_blawere_hes/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), XXX

 \- Whitney Merton